xdas-dev/xdas/docs/api/atoms.md

 ## Kernel atoms

-Expert layer (`xdas.atoms.kernel`): exact stateful primitives with machine parameters, designed by the task atoms from the data at the first call.
+Expert layer (`xdas.atoms.kernel`): exact stateful primitives with machine parameters, designed by the operation atoms from the data at the first call.

 ```{eval-rst}
 .. autosummary::